Which London Underground lines are affected by today’s Tube strike?

 Nearly all central stations closed until 8am on Tuesday

-A major Tube strike has gone ahead in the UK’s capital today as Transport for London workers walk out for 24 hours.
+A major Tube strike went ahead in the UK’s capital yesterday as Transport for London workers walked out for 24 hours.

-Some London Underground lines are completely closed until Tuesday morning, while others are operating on some stretches outside of central London.
+Some London Underground lines completely closed, while others continued operating on some stretches outside of central London.

 Which Tube lines are closed?